pierre0210/NovelAI-bot/README.md

 ```
 If you want to register the commands as global, just change the boolean of "IsGlobal" into true.
 If you want to register them as guild commands, don't forget to fill in your guild ID.
+Configuate the "Language" part by filling in "en" or "jp", the default language is "zhtw".
 ```
 ## Usage
 ```